Hendawyy/Sample-nodejs-app-GithubActions-Deploy-Locally/README.md

 ### Deploy the application using Terraform

-1. You need to create a directory `Terraform` and add your `tf` configuration file.
+1. You need to create a directory `Terraform` and add your `tf` configuration files.

         ```linux
             mkdir Terraform